 - A drug manufacturer if the driver takes medication and experiences harmful side effects that weren’t disclosed

-As you can probably see, the liability for a bus accident can easily become complicated.
-But ultimately, the party responsible for the accident is legally liable for covering all costs of the accident in Georgia.
+The liability for a bus accident can easily become complicated.
+Ultimately, the party responsible for the accident is legally liable for covering all costs of the accident in Georgia.
 That’s why having a bus accident lawyer can be so beneficial.
 An attorney trained to handle bus accident cases can look at your specific accident and help determine who is actually responsible.